ymkn/YM60JIS/README.md

 ![YM60JIS Layout](image/ym60jis_layout.png)

-Spacebar can be swappable 3u to 2.25/2.75u with 2u stabilizers if you don't have 3u spacebar and its stabilizers.
+Spacebar can be swap 3u to 2.25/2.75u with 2u stabilizers if you don't have 3u spacebar and its stabilizers.

 ## Specification